Tommy Lynn Sells

-Tommy Lynn Sells (June 28, 1964 – April 3, 2014) was an American serial killer.
-He was convicted of one murder, for which he received the death penalty and was eventually executed.
-Authorities believe he committed a total of 22 murders and he claimed on various occasions to have murdered over 70 people.
+Tommy Lynn Sells (June 28, 1964 – April 3, 2014) was an American serial killer who became known as the Coast to Coast Killer.
+Although he was convicted of only two murders, one of which he was sentenced to death and eventually executed for, Sells claimed to have killed up to 70 victims in various states.
+Investigators have been able to conclusively pinpoint Sells in at least 22 cases.

 Early life

-Tommy Lynn Sells was born in Oakland, California on June 28, 1964 as one of five children to an unwed mother.
+Sells was born in Oakland, California, on June 28, 1964, as one of five children to an unwed mother.
 Sells’ presumed biological father, Joe Lovins, died when Sells was 11.

-Sells and his twin sister, Tammy Jean, contracted meningitis when they were 18-months-old; Tammy died from the illness.
+Sells and his twin sister, Tammy Jean, contracted meningitis when they were 18 months old; Tammy died from the illness.
 Shortly thereafter, Sells was sent to live with his aunt, Bonnie Walpole, in Holcomb, Missouri.
-At age 5, he was returned to his mother after she discovered the aunt wanted to adopt him.
+When he was 5, he was returned to his mother after she discovered that Walpole wanted to adopt him.